wes648/Westerfit.jl/README.md

 The paper is available [here](https://doi.org/10.1016/j.jms.2024.111928) and the pre-print is available [here](https://dx.doi.org/10.2139/ssrn.4807560).

-Please feel free to direct any questions about the program to wes.harper2@gmail.com
+Please feel free to direct any questions about the program to westerfit@proton.me

 # Quickstart